-an interview with maria grazia chiuri, the first woman to helm dior
+an interview with the first woman to helm dior, maria grazia chiuri

-In her first year as Creative Director of Dior, Maria Grazia Chiuri has embraced the global feminist zeitgeist head on.
+In her first year as Creative Director of Dior, she has embraced the global feminist zeitgeist head on.
 But as we joined her on travels from Tokyo to Calabasas and back to Paris, a more personal motivation came to light.

 This article originally appeared in i-D's The Acting Up Issue, no. 349, Fall 2017.